 Research and prepare technical and administrative reports; assist in the preparation of State and Federal required reports; prepare written correspondence.

-Represent the Division to outside agencies and organizations; participate in outside community and professional groups and committees; provide technical assistance as necessary.
+Represent the Investigations Division through public appearances related to community education; represent the District Attorney's Office to outside agencies and organizations; participate in outside community and professional groups and committees; provide technical assistance as necessary.

 Perform related duties as assigned.